-For dairy cattle gross energy intake, GE and the methane conversion rate, $Y_m$ are based on milk yield and the percentage of consetrate in the diet.
-This Tier 2 methodology used is described is presented more in detail in Annex IX, section 2.
+For dairy cattle gross energy intake, GE and the methane conversion rate, Y_m are based on annual figures for milk yield and the percentage of concentrate in the diet.
+The Tier 2 methodology used for mature dairy cattle is presented more in detail in a note by Prestløkken & Schwarm (2019) in Annex IX, section 2.2.